Salem Volunteers Newsletter - April 25, 2017

-This week offers the North Shore Moving Market on Wednesday and Joseph's Storehouse Food Pantry on Saturday.
+The North Shore Moving Market and Joseph's Storehouse Food Pantry are running as usual this week.

 The North Shore Moving Market (NSMM) is a free food, free delivery service operating to assist low-income elderly, handicapped, and disadvantaged individuals and families.
 The NSMM delivers groceries monthly to nearly 200 households in local communities.
 The NSMM is also the only mobile market that includes pet food with regular delivery.